-Coffee, tea and red wine can dull your shiny teeth, so make keep your toothbrush and whitening toothpaste handy.
-Lipstick colour can also affect teeth….a blue-based red lipstick makes your teeth look whiter by minimizing yellow tones.
+Coffee, tea and red wine can dull your shiny teeth, so keep your toothbrush and whitening toothpaste handy.
+Lipstick colour can also affect teeth.a blue-based red lipstick makes your teeth look whiter by minimizing yellow tones.

 The camera makes your eye looks smaller, so play up your eye makeup if you know that photos are likely.
 Use eyeliner and a few extra coats of mascara.

-Red-eye usually occurs in a dim room when the pupils are more open, allowing us to see through into the back of the eye, which has lots of blood vessels. opened up so much that the retinas, which are red with blood vessels, light up when the flash hits them.)
+Red-eye usually occurs in a dim room when the pupils are more open, allowing us to see through into the back of the eye, which has lots of blood vessels.
+Opened up so much that the retina, which is red with blood vessels, light up when the flash hits them.)
 So make sure you maximize light, as mentioned before, and fixate on something bright.
 The pupils shrink, reducing red-eye.

 You could put a hand on your hip, or clasp to one side, but avoid the rigid pose of hands straight down by your sides.
 The most photogenic people are not necessarily the most attractive, but they let their personalities shine through, and have fun with the camera.

-Thank you, Dr. Susan Mathison, at www.positivelybeautiful.com for your wonderful contribution to our Natural Beauty Collection blog.
+Thank you, Dr. Susan Mathison, at www.positivelybeautiful.com for your excellent contribution to our Natural Beauty Collection blog.